philipmat/philipmat.github.io/_posts/2012-04-28-goodnotes_templates.md

 After a few weeks of giving up paper and exclusively using the app, I've created a few templates for the type of notes I find myself taking most frequently.

+While these templates have been build with GoodNotes in mind, you can [take the SVG files](#tech_notes) and with very few tweaks target them towards other note taking apps.

 Read on for an explanation of the design and thoughts that went into each template, how to import them into GoodNotes, and how you can